-In order to increase the productivity, we should have a clear understanding of what are the things we do that waste our time.
-This very first step is important to free your daily time to be fulfilled with important task rather than unimportant ones.
+In order to increase productivity, we should have a clear understanding of the things that we do that waste our time.
+This very first step is important to free your daily time and be filled with important tasks rather than unimportant ones.
 For example, do you spend lots of time on social media? or even talking on phones for hours?
 Identify the habits that consume your time without significant impact.
-Try to avoid these task at the beginning of the day and try to reduce its portion in the day.
+Try to avoid these tasks at the beginning of the day and try to reduce its portion in the day.
 This is the first step to free time for important tasks.

 2. Make a List

 You wake up in the morning and find lots of tasks in the head, then the day ends with merely half of these tasks are done.
-Actually, our brains are not designed to think properly in different tasks in the same time.
+Actually, our brains are not designed to think properly in different tasks at the same time.
 One of the commonly used techniques is to make a list.
 It will help you to visually present all the tasks that need to be done during the day.
 It doesn’t matter if you write your list using a pen and paper, mobile device, or computer.
-However, some researcher suggested that using the ordinary pen and paper method helps our brain to focus on what we write rather the technology used.
+However, some researcher suggested that using the ordinary pen and paper method helps our brain to focus on what we write rather than we use technology.

 - Every night, write a list of five tasks that need to be achieved the next day, keep it realistic as much as possible